GTIF-Austria/public-narratives/austrian-air-source-heating-potential.md

 ## Methodological Concept

 ### Definition and Delimitation
-In this study, the potential for air heat is

-defined as the utilization of ambient air as an energy source for air-to-water heat pumps, primarily to meet space heating and hot water demands in buildings, as well as for integration into district heating networks.
-This technology field encompasses not only air-to-water heat pumps but also includes hot water heat pumps, air-to-air heat pumps, and ventilation systems with heat recovery in decentralized applications.
+In this study, ambient air heat potential refers to the use of outdoor air as an energy source for air-to-water heat pumps, particularly for meeting space heating and domestic hot water demand in buildings, as well as for feeding heat into district heating networks.
+Domestic hot water heat pumps, air-to-air heat pumps, and residential ventilation systems with heat recovery are also considered part of this technology field in decentralized applications.

-### Theoretical Potential:
+### Theoretical Potential
-The thermal energy stored in ambient air is, under standard conditions, physically unlimited.
-Due to its theoretical nature of being inexhaustible and its limited relevance for estimating potential, no explicit quantification was conducted in this study.
+The thermal energy stored in ambient air is—under normal conditions—physically available without limitation.
+Due to this theoretical boundlessness and its limited relevance for potential assessment, no explicit quantification of the theoretical potential was conducted.

-### Technical Potential:
+### Technical Potential
-The technical viability of utilizing air heat is predominantly influenced by the efficiency of the heat pump, which is primarily governed by the following factors:
+The technical usability of ambient air heat is determined primarily by the efficiency of the heat pump, which is influenced by the following key parameters:

-* Heat Source: The average monthly ambient air temperature at the specific location.
+* Heat source: average monthly outdoor air temperature at the respective location
-* Heat Sink: The required supply temperature for the heating or hot water system, which is determined by the building's construction period and its renovation status.
+* Heat sink: required supply temperature in the heating and domestic hot water system, depending on the building’s construction period and renovation status

-To determine the Annual Performance Factor (JAZ), the heat demand, as outlined by the Austrian Heat Map, is partitioned into a constant hot water demand (WWB) and a heating degree-day weighted space heating demand (HWB).
-This division is based on the distribution of building ages and their respective renovation statuses (see Figure 1).
+For determining the seasonal performance factor (SPF/JAZ), the heating demand according to the Austrian Heat Map is divided—based on the distribution of building age classes and renovation levels—into a constant domestic hot water demand (DHW) and a heating degree-day–weighted space heating demand (SHD) (see Figure 1).

 ##### Figure 1: Annual Performance Factors of Air-to-Water Heat Pumps Using Graz as an Example, Depending on Supply Temperatures and Space/Hot Water Shares

 ### Explanation of Performance Calculation:
-In the context of air heat pumps employed for combined space heating and hot water production in Austrian single-family homes (EFH), the following practical guidelines are typically applied:
+For air-source heat pumps used for combined space heating and domestic hot water production in Austrian single-family homes (SFH), the following practical benchmark values apply:

 ##### Table 1: Full load hours of an air heat pump for combined space heating and hot water production in a typical Austrian single-family home (EFH)